• Skip to primary navigation

 Finish frosting the cake with the remaining buttercream, pour on the chocolate ganache, and top with fresh blackberries.

-Frosted cake with fresh blackberries, a chocolate ganache drip, and plates in the background.
+Frosted blackberry chocolate cake with fresh blackberries, a chocolate ganache drip, and plates in the background.

 Keep any leftover cake slices in an airtight container in the refrigerator for up to 5 days.